teaho2015-blog/jvm-argument-for-docker/section/java.md

     if (UseCompressedOops) {
       // Limit the heap size to the maximum possible when using compressed oops julong max_coop_heap = (julong)max_heap_for_compressed_oops();

-      // HeapBaseMinAddress can be greater than default but not less than. if (!FLAG_IS_DEFAULT(HeapBaseMinAddress)) {
-        if (HeapBaseMinAddress < DefaultHeapBaseMinAddress) {
-          // matches compressed oops printing flags
-          log_debug(gc, heap, coops)("HeapBaseMinAddress must be at least " SIZE_FORMAT
-                                     " (" SIZE_FORMAT "G) which is greater than value given " SIZE_FORMAT,
-                                     DefaultHeapBaseMinAddress,
-                                     DefaultHeapBaseMinAddress/G,
-                                     HeapBaseMinAddress);
-          FLAG_SET_ERGO(size_t, HeapBaseMinAddress, DefaultHeapBaseMinAddress);
-        }
-      }

       if (HeapBaseMinAddress + MaxHeapSize < max_coop_heap) {
         // Heap should be above HeapBaseMinAddress to get zero based compressed oops
         // but it should be not less than default MaxHeapSize.